cname87/project-perform-k8es/docs/development-guide.md

 Note: To update your local repo 'candidate' and 'production' branches to match the changes in the remote repo checkout the 'production' branch and type 'git pull origin' and do the same with the 'candidate' branch.

 Note: To push to the remote Git repo you need to set up a secret key on GCP secrets and load the same as a deploy key on the Git repo - see [here.](https://cloud.google.com/cloud-build/docs/access-private-github-repos)

+Note: Update a log Git tag 'v1x.y.z' and push to the remote after a successful Cloud Build production build (via Git).